raganwald-deprecated/homoiconic/2008-11-04/unary_ampersand_in_ruby.markdown

 **What just happened?**

 For starters, we made an array with three guesses in it.
-That line of code includes a block, but let’s ignore that as being irrelevant to this particular discussion.
-The next part is what we’re after:
+That line of code includes a block, but let's ignore that as being irrelevant to this particular discussion.
+The next part is what we're after:

 We then want to call [Enumerable#any?](http://www.ruby-doc.org/core/classes/Enumerable.html#M001153 "Module: Enumerable") to ask the array if any of its members are the correct guess.
 Now, `#any?` expects a block.
-But we don’t have a block, we have a `Proc`.
+But we don't have a block, we have a `Proc`.
 So now we do the reverse of what we did when we wanted to convert a block to a `Proc`: instead of a method having an extra parameter with an ampersand, we pass a parameter to the method and apply the ampersand to the parameter we are passing.

-So “&tester” says to Ruby: “Take this object and pass it to a method as a block.”
+So "&tester" says to Ruby: "Take this object and pass it to a method as a block."
 The `#any?` method gets a block, it has no idea we are doing any `Proc` to block conversion shenanigans.
 We can prove that:

 	def did_you_pass_me_a_block?